Writing actions

 Environment

-Actions inherit a minimal environment, not the full developer shell.
-The env each action sees comes from:
+Actions — and shell and docker steps too — inherit a minimal environment, not the full developer shell.
+The env each step sees comes from:

 - The workflow / task / step